sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 I am a Junior student in the Division of Automation at South China University of Technology.
 I previously worked as a research intern under the supervision of [Prof. Yu Cheng](https://ych133.github.io/).
-My research interests focus on Generative Multimodal Model, 3D Vision, Robot.
+My research interests focus on Generative Multimodal Model, Efficiency, Robot.
 <!--
 My research interests focus on efficient learning and generative models in the fields of Computer Vision, Natural Language Processing.
 -->

 To study further, I am actively seeking an opportunity to intern at place I am interested in.
 If it does come, I will not waste it because I know it comes not easy.
 Besides, I also enjoy hiking, jogging and playing football a lot.

-Please find my CV [here](../files/Resume.pdf "Hao Zhou's CV"){:target="_blank"}.
+Please find my CV [here](../files/Resume_Hao.pdf "Hao Zhou's CV"){:target="_blank"}.

 # 🎓Education